 The piglets drink milk from their mother for about 5 weeks.
 After this, they begin to eat solid food.

-Most pigs are fully grown by the time they are three and a half, but some pigs will keep growing until they are four or five years old.
+Most pigs are fully grown by the time they are three, but some pigs will keep growing until they are four or five years old.
 Generally speaking, pigs live for about 10-15 years.